nrfconnect/sdk-nrf/doc/nrf/libraries/networking/lwm2m_client_utils.rst

 Additional configuration
 ========================

-The :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_RAI` Kconfig option enables Release Assistance Indication (RAI) for access stratum (AS).
-When AS RAI is configured, the device may indicate that no further data is expected in the near future and the connection may be released.
+The :kconfig:option:`CONFIG_LWM2M_CLIENT_UTILS_RAI` Kconfig option enables :term:`Release Assistance Indication (RAI)` for access stratum (AS).
+When AS RAI is configured, the device might indicate that no further data is expected in the near future and the connection can be released.
 AS RAI was introduced in the 3GPP Release 14 and needs to be supported by the network.

 Defining custom objects
 =======================